dokku/dokku/docs/deployment/application-management.md

 > New as of 0.3.1

 ```
-apps                                           # List your apps
 apps:clone <old-app> <new-app>                 # Clones an app
 apps:create <app>                              # Create a new app
 apps:destroy <app>                             # Permanently destroy an app
+apps:list                                      # List your apps
 apps:rename <old-app> <new-app>                # Rename an app
 apps:report [<app>] [<flag>]                   # Display report about an app
 ```